andrewsunglaekim/js-functions-semantics-and-abstractions/readme.md

 - Inputs: `message` argument

-- Output: none, technically it's `undefined`
+- Output: `undefined`

 - Side effects: everything in this function is a side effect

 This function probably does a bit too much.
 To be fair a lot of this function's body is just a bunch of template.

-It still has a reliance against the DOM (eg. `document.querySelector('.messages')`) in order to render the message.
+It has a reliance against the DOM (eg. `document.querySelector('.messages')`) in order to render the message.
 It feels like there's a better a pattern that can be used here.

 ### `parseTime`